-While the one million people butchered in Rwanda is a relatively small number compared to the almost two million killed during the reign of the Khmer Rouge in Cambodia, Pol Pot took four years to reach his tally while in Rwanda the figure was reached in 100 days.
+While the one million people butchered in Rwanda is less than the almost two million killed during the reign of the Khmer Rouge in Cambodia, Pol Pot took four years to reach his tally, while in Rwanda the figure was reached in 100 days.

-The systematic murder, rape, desecration of corpses, destruction of homes, businesses and places of worship that have taken place against Myanmar Muslims of late closely parallel occurrences in Rwanda leading up to the shooting down of Rwandan president Juv√©nal Habyarimana’s plane on April 6, 1994.
+The systematic murder, rape, desecration of corpses, destruction of homes, businesses, and places of worship that have taken place against Myanmar Muslims of late closely parallel occurrences in Rwanda leading up to the shooting down of president Juvenal Habyarimana’s plane on April 6, 1994.

 Just like Myanmar President Thein Sein, Mr Habyarimana was a reformist, moderate president.
-His aircraft was returning to Kigalia with Burundi President Cyprien Ntaryamira on board following a meeting in Tanzania where multi-party elections that would end the Hutu dominated control of Rwanda had been discussed.
+His aircraft was returning to Kigali with Burundi president Cyprien Ntaryamira on board following a meeting in Tanzania where multi-party elections that would end the Hutu dominated control of Rwanda had been discussed.

-The notion that the Myanmar Army will simply fade into the sunset and let the politicians rule (or tinker where they can from the shadows) in the same manner as the Indonesia army did in 2004 is fanciful.
+The notion that the Tatmadaw will simply fade into the sunset and let the politicians rule (or tinker where they can from the shadows) in the same manner as the Indonesia army did in 2004 is fanciful.

 In Myanmar Buddhists and Muslims have led a generally peaceful coexistence for hundreds of years.
-Despite the years of oppression by prior Myanmar governments, up until June last year the Muslims, Rohingya and Buddhists in Rakhine State had traded and socialised with each other since the 1400s.
+Despite the years of oppression by prior Myanmar governments, up until June last year Muslims, Rohingya, and Buddhists in Rakhine State had traded and socialised with each other since the 1400s.

 Suddenly mid last year the region became engulfed in what is politely termed “sectarian clashes” resulting in widespread destruction to Muslim parts of Sittwe and more than 125,000 displaced Rohingya and Kaman Muslims.